top of page

 • Improve self-awareness and coaching outcomes

-When paired with assessments, performance reviews distinguish potential from demonstrated performance.
+Used alongside assessments, evaluations distinguish potential from demonstrated impact.
 They:

 • Track progress